sgmurphy/wordpress-plugins/easy-wp-smtp/readme.txt

 * SendLayer (recommended)
 * Amazon SES <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=amazon-ses-readme" rel="friend">[Pro]</a>
-* Gmail or Google Workspace <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=gmail-readme" rel="friend">[Pro]</a>
+* Gmail / Google Mail / Google Workspace <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=gmail-readme" rel="friend">[Pro]</a>
 * Mailgun
 * Microsoft 365 / Outlook <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=outlook-readme" rel="friend">[Pro]</a>
 * SendGrid
 * Brevo (formerly Sendinblue)
 * SMTP.com
-* Other SMTP - configure any SMTP server
+* Other SMTP - configure any SMTP mail server

 ### Easy WP SMTP Features

 * Send WordPress emails using one of the transactional mailers or an SMTP server.
 * Our Setup Wizard helps you configure your mailer or SMTP provider in no time.
-* The fastest Gmail / Google integration on the market (configure it in just a couple of clicks).
+* The fastest Gmail / Google mail integration on the market (configure it in just a couple of clicks).
-* You can use different transactional mailers: SendLayer, Amazon SES (Pro), Gmail / Google (Pro), Mailgun, Microsoft 365 / Outlook (Pro), SendGrid, Brevo (formerly Sendinblue), SMTP.com.
+* You can use different transactional mailers or SMTP: SendLayer, Amazon SES (Pro), Gmail / Google (Pro), Mailgun, Microsoft 365 / Outlook (Pro), SendGrid, Brevo (formerly Sendinblue), SMTP.com.
-* Log all emails sent from your WordPress site, resent emails, store attachments, and more with our Email Logs <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=email-logs-readme" rel="friend">[Pro]</a>
+* Powerful Email Logging - log all mail sent from your WordPress site, resend emails, store attachments, and more. <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=email-logs-readme" rel="friend">[Pro]</a>
-* Generate reports in your WordPress dashboard to check how many emails were sent, opened and clicked, with the Email Reports feature. <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=email-reports-readme" rel="friend">[Pro]</a>
+* Generate email and delivery reports in your WordPress dashboard - see how many emails were sent, opened and clicked, with the Email Reports feature. <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=email-reports-readme" rel="friend">[Pro]</a>
 * The Dashboard Widget shows you sent, delivered, failed, opened and clicked stats at a glance. <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=dashboard-widget-readme" rel="friend">[Pro]</a>
 * You can use Gmail, Outlook, Yahoo, Hotmail, Zoho, or any other SMTP server.
-* Seamlessly connect your WordPress site with a reliable mailer to handle all outgoing emails.
+* Seamlessly connect your WordPress site with a reliable mailer or SMTP provider to handle all outgoing emails.
 * Securely deliver emails to your recipients.
 * Debug Events that log any failed email sending attempts and the error that caused them.
 * Ability to specify a Reply-to or BCC email address.
+* All features supported regardless of mailer or SMTP configuration!

 ### Mailer Options